-Economic Policy Score: 9

-Norway's public finances are solid, the state budget effectively running a massive and durable surplus as a result of vast petroleum revenues from the North Sea as well as healthy budgetary discipline.
+Economic Policy Score: 8 Norway's public finances are solid, the state budget effectively running a massive surplus as a result of vast petroleum revenues from the North Sea as well as healthy budgetary discipline.
 The country has long enjoyed strong economic growth and near-full employment, and has benefited from a well-functioning system of tripartite cooperation.
 The country weathered the recent world economic crisis with only modest adverse effects.
 Petroleum revenues are managed in a way that is seen internationally as exemplary, as they are used domestically with prudence and otherwise invested internationally through a sovereign fund focused on equity, bonds and property assets.
-The Norwegian krone is strong, and gained further strength during the recent international financial turmoil.
+The economy is, however, sensitive to fluctuations in petroleum prices and has been affected by a fall in oil prices in the second half of 2014.
+The currency lost about 25% of its value during 2014, albeit from an unusually high level.